Denver Gold

-The Denver Gold was a franchise in the United States Football League, an attempt to establish a second major professional football league in the United States, playing a springtime season, from 1983 to 1985.
-The Gold played their home games at Mile High Stadium in Denver, Colorado; co-tenants in the spring with the Triple-A Denver Zephyrs baseball team (Denver Bears prior to 1984).
+The Denver Gold was an American football franchise in the United States Football League (USFL) from 1983 to 1985.
+The Gold played their home games at Mile High Stadium in Denver, Colorado; and were co-tenants in the spring with the Triple-A Denver Zephyrs baseball team (Denver Bears prior to 1984).

 History

 Holding fast to the USFL's original blueprint

 When the USFL first organized, league officials identified Denver as a critical market.
 However, they had a difficult time finding an owner.
 Ultimately, the league's first operations chief, John Ralston, got in touch with local real estate magnate Ron Blanding, an old friend from his days as head coach of the National Football League's Denver Broncos.
 After some pleading, Blanding agreed to sign on.

 Blanding was easily the poorest owner in the league.
 He held fast to USFL founder David Dixon's original blueprint for the league, keeping tight controls on expenses (including player salaries) while heavily marketing the team in the Rockies.

 The Gold's original coach was Red Miller, who led the Broncos to their first-ever Super Bowl and had known Blanding for several years.
 Miller was still a very popular figure in the area; fans were still smarting at how the Broncos fired him after the 1980 season.
 However, Miller bristled at Blanding's bargain-basement approach to running the team.
 The players used rented cars from Rent-a-Wreck, some of which were in rather poor condition.
 They had to rely on bare-bones meals, traveled to training camp in old school buses, and only had 100 uniforms for the 120 men they invited to camp.
 Blanding also balked at signing any of the Gold's first seven picks in the 1983 draft.
 It got to the point that an irate Miller once threatened to quit unless Blanding decided to "act like a fucking owner of a professional football team."